phoenixbyrd/Termux_XFCE/README.md

 # Hardware Acceleration & Proot

-This is setup with virglrenderer-android installed for hardware acceleration on supported devices.
-Termux XFCE desktop and apps install in termux are automatically hardware accelerated.
-Apps install in proot are not, use the command ```virgl app_name_here``` to run that app with hardware acceleration in debian proot.
-Some apps might require the use of ```MESA_GL_VERSION_OVERRIDE=4.0```

-The full hardware acceleration command would be ```GALLIUM_DRIVER=virvpipe MESA_GL_VERSION_OVERRIDE=4.0``` for reference.
+Here are some aliases prepared to make launching things just a little easier.

+Termux XFCE:

+zrun - Launch apps in Debian proot with hardware acceleration zrunhud - Same thing but with fps hud hud - Display fps hud for games in Termux

+Debian proot:

+zink - Launch apps with hardware accleration hud - Display fps hud

 To enter proot use the command ```debian```, from there you can install aditional software with apt and use cp2menu in termux to copy the menu items over to termux xfce menu.